Course Nr.: # 10 Exploring innovative, technology-mediated practices to support language learning in and beyond the classroom

 - Experiencing ‘in-world’ activities and games.

-Exploring the educational potential of some selected Artificial Intelligence-based applications
+Exploring the educational potential of some selected Artificial Intelligence-based applications including an introduction to ChatGPT and its potential and implications for Language Education,

 - Sharing experiences: reflections on pros and cons